 The strategy which Novu should use handle the digest step.
 More details on available strategies below.

 Novu allows you to define different digest strategies depending on the actual use-case you are trying to achieve.
 At this point we allow you to select from 2 strategies:

 - Regular Strategy

 In regular strategy, a digest will always be created for the specified window time.
 Which means that from the first event trigger, if no active digest exists for this subscriber, one will be created and the user will receive the message only when the digest window time is reached.

 In the back-off strategy, before creating a digest, Novu will check if a message was sent to the user in the back-off period.
 If a message was sent, a digest will be created.
 Otherwise a message will be sent directly to the user and the digest creation will be skipped.

 Writing digest templates

-As port of the digested template you will have access to a few properties:
+As part of the digested template, you will have access to a few properties: